Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Tracked down HP87 crashes to SDWRITE not handling strings over 1 kB length.
 Issue is probably in AUXROMs for HP86/87

+## Commit \#125 06/03/2021

+Changes:

+-   Add CRT save and restore support for HP86/87, including ALPHA and ALPHALL modes
+-   Fix mask/limit processing of CRT addresses for HP86/87
+-   Add testing of HP86/87 Save and restore to test function "CRT 4"
+-   Review RMIDLE processing.
+Looks like the SDBATCH might not have been finished